Randal Grichuk Player Props: Rockies vs. Angels

-Randal Grichuk -- with a slugging percentage of .378 in his past 10 games (including zero home runs) -- will be in action for the Colorado Rockies versus the Los Angeles Angels, with Griffin Canning on the hill, on June 24 at 9:10 PM ET.
+Randal Grichuk -- with an on-base percentage of .293 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Los Angeles Angels, with Tyler Anderson on the hill, on June 25 at 3:10 PM ET.

 Randal Grichuk Game Info & Props vs. the Angels